OpenFAST/openfast/docs/source/user/aerodyn/driver.rst

 **Time-dependent analysis**

-Time-dependent analyses are used to vary few standard varaiables during the simulation.
+Time-dependent analyses are used to vary few standard variables during the simulation.
 The variables are: reference wind speed (`HWndSpeed`), powerlaw exponent (`PLExp`), rotor speed (`RotSpd`), collective pitch (`Pitch`), and nacelle yaw (`Yaw`).
 The time series of each variables are provided in a CSV file (`TimeAnalysisFileName`).
 Time-dependent analyses are selected using `AnalysisType=2`.
 They are restricted to one turbine (`numTurbines=1`).